 What are the disadvantages of using professional address services?

 There are not many reasons against using professional address services, but a few occasions where you may need to consider if it is the right option for you include:

-- Keeping it local: In some cases the address service provider’s location simply won’t be appropriate for a local business.
-For example, if you hold yourself out as a Cornish business geared towards locals in Truro, using a London address on stationary will run counter to the image of a local business.
+- Keeping it local: In some cases, the address service provider’s location simply won’t be appropriate for a local business.
+For example, if you hold yourself out as a Cornish business geared towards locals in Truro, using a London address on stationery will run counter to the image of a local business.

 - Accountants: Some accountants will allow their clients to use their address free of charge.
 However, this will generally only be valid for as long as your company remains a client.

 - Lack of exclusivity: Since multiple businesses use the same professional address, it is relatively easy for customers to discover that you are using a professional address service.

 What sort of professional address services are available?